 bubble now are the first generation "users", ones that presumably were

 clean earlier in their career but found a "fountain of youth" late which

 contributed significantly to jaw-dropping numbers.
 Many, by all

 counts, were no doubt Hall of Famers before their transgressions.
 But

 how do you handle this?
 In my opinion, with little mercy.

 were asked to vote (and of course I believe I should be), below

 reflects my ballot.
+It looks very similar to last years' ballot, since nobody got in.
+Except with the new bumper crop of first time candidates.
 The players on the ballots these days usually span

 my late childhood through young adulthood.
 I watched and attended a lot

 of games and have memories of all these players.
 I don't think I would